aws-samples/amazon-dynamodb-labs/content/game-player-data/open-games/Step2.en.md

-+++
+---
-title = "Create a sparse GSI"
+title: "Create a sparse GSI"
-menuTitle = "Create a sparse GSI" date = 2021-04-21T07:33:04-05:00
+menuTitle: "Create a sparse GSI"
+date: 2021-04-21T07:33:04-05:00
-weight = 42
+weight: 42
-chapter = false
+chapter: false
-pre = ""
+pre: ""
-description = "To get started, you configure your environment and download code that you use during the lab."
+description: "To get started, you configure your environment and download code that you use during the lab."
-+++
+---

 In this step, you create the sparse global secondary index (GSI) for open games (games that are not full already).